 Spines runs a software daemon on each of the router nodes.
 The daemon acts both as a router, forwarding packets toward other nodes, and as a server, providing network services to client applications.
 Clients use a library to connect to a Spines daemon and send and receive messages.
 The API is almost identical to the Unix Socket interface.
 Virtually any socket-based application can be easily adapted to work with Spines.
 Spines API provides TCP and UDP-like functions with similar semantics for both reliable, and best effort communication.

 A client can communicate with a daemon via TCP, UDP, or IPC (Inter-Process Communication).
-IPC uses unix socket domains (not available on Windows-based architectures), and was just recently added to Spines with version 5.1.
+IPC uses unix socket domains (not available on Windows-based architectures), and was added to Spines in version 5.1.

 For IPC communication, the Spines daemon binds to two file paths, one for the control channel and one for the data channel.
 The control channel binds to the default or user-specified path (e.g., /tmp/spines8100), and the data channel binds to the control channel path with a "data" suffix (e.g., /tmp/spines8100data).
 Clients just need to specify the (normal) control channel path; the data channel path is handled automatically.
 Normally, the Spines daemon unlinks and cleans up the paths it creates.
 However, in case of a hard daemon crash that is not handled, the files must be cleaned up manually.

 A spines_socket() call returns a socket, which is actually a connection to the daemon.
 The application can use that socket to bind, listen, connect, send and receive, using Spines library calls (e.g. spines_send() is the equivalent to the regular send() call, spines_recv() is equivalent to recv(), etc.).